High School Chemistry Teacher

 - Cultivate critical thinking and active participation in the classroom.

-- Develop curriculum and assessments aligned to the ASA standards and department scope and sequence.
+- Develop curriculum and assessments aligned to the Common Core Standards, ASA standards, and ASA’s scope and sequence.

 - Communicate progress/achievement to students and parents.